MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/gvlks.md

 |Word 2019  <br/> |  PBX3G-NWMT6-Q7XBW-PYJGG-WXD33 <br/> |

 > [!NOTE]
-> There isn't a 2019 version of OneNote, but OneNote is available for Office 2019.
+> There isn't a new 2019 version of OneNote, but a version of OneNote is installed with Office 2019.
 For more information, see [Deployment guide for OneNote](../deployment-guide-onenote.md).

 ## GVLKs for Office 2016
 |**Product**|**GVLK**|